Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 Instructions

 2. Prepare the stock: Wash the used pot thoroughly and return it to the stove.
-Transfer parboiled bones/meat to the pot and fill with 5 quarts of water.
-Smash the lemongrass stalks and tie them with twine.
-Peel the shallots/onions and slice the ginger into thick coins.
-All all to the stockpot.
+Transfer parboiled bones/meat to the pot and fill with 6 quarts of water.
+Smash the lemongrass stalks, cut in half so they can fit into the pot and tie them with twine.
+Add lemongrass bundle, shallots and ginger to the stockpot.
 Bring the pot to a boil then lower heat to cook on a low simmer, covered, for 2 hours.
+If using shank and tendon, you will need to add another hour.
 Occasionally skim the surface of the stock to keep it clear.

 4. Strain and season stock: Remove all remaining solids (onions/shallots, ginger, lemongrass, and pineapple) from the stockpot.
 Season stock with chicken stock powder, fish sauce, sea salt, rock sugar, and fermented shrimp paste.
 Add a little at a time to your liking.
 For the fermented shrimp paste, it’s best to whisk it together with a bit of stock water to prevent clumps then pour it into the stockpot.

 5. Make the sate sauce: In a small saucepan, heat up vegetable oil on medium-low heat.
 Add shallots and lemongrass.
 Pan fry for 10 seconds or until fragrant.
 Add garlic, your desired amount of chili peppers, and Bun Bo Hue seasoning packet next.
+Keep in mind that the Bun Ho Hue seasoning mix has some heat to it already with red chili powder.
 Pan fry for 5 seconds then turn off the heat to prevent burning.
 If you can’t find Bún Bò Huế seasoning powder, substitute with paprika or similar red pepper powder.
 Season with fish sauce and sugar.
 Add sate sauce to the stock.
 For those with children or anyone who can’t handle spicy food, divide the stock before adding sate sauce, or simply add sate sauce to individual bowls instead.

 6. Prepare the noodles: Cook the noodles for 20 minutes or until soft (disregard package instructions as I typically find that it’s never long enough).
 Place a colander in the sink and drain noodles into the colander.
 Rinse with cold water to prevent sticking.